-Temperatures fall and the days get shorter, but Vienna never falls asleep.
+Temperatures fall, and the days get shorter, but Vienna never falls asleep.
 The weather can vary between 10 °C and -15 °C in January.
-Within a few days you can experience sun from a clear blue sky to bitterly cold snowstorms.
-Nonetheless, there are plenty of activities to enjoy whatever nature throws at you.
-Furthermore, enjoy a less crowded city, compared to summer.
+Within a few days, you can experience sun from a clear blue sky to bitterly cold snowstorms.
+Nonetheless, there are plenty of activities to enjoy whatever nature throws.
+Furthermore, enjoy a much less crowded city, compared to summer.
 Well, at least away from the Christmas Markets.
 There are plenty of things to do — outdoors and indoors.

 Every November the Ice Skating rink – Eistraum at the Rathausplatz opens for the season.
 You can show of your skills at the 9.000 m² large ice-rink.
 Moreover, free practice areas invite children and beginners to take their first steps on the ice, while eight ice stock shooting lanes provide entertainment for team games.
 You can rent skates onsite.